Chewhern/SimplifiedArweaveSDK/README.md

 Simplified, minimalist and cryptographically secure Arweave SDK for C#

+**This is still a relatively new SDK, there may be bugs.
+I hope that this C# implementation can make the cryptographic related security more secure and more zero trust.**

 # Credentials Handling (Loading RSA key parameter from file)
 If the C# application runs on VPS hosting's environment, if the hosting's environment can be trusted, then the RSA key can be loaded into the library in **binary** manner by using **File.ReadAllBytes()**.